Tulip-Dev/tulip/doc/user/workspace.rst

 Draw
 ----

-The second tab proposes advanced options to customize the drawing of the parallel coordinates:
+The second tab displays advanced options to customize the drawing of the view:

 .. image:: _images/i_parallel_draw.png
     :width: 428

-* **General draw parameters**: set here the background color and the height of the axis
+* **General draw parameters**: set the background color and the height of the axis

 * **Lines colors alpha values**: select whether you want to use the usual *viewColor* property or new one, common for each node.